grische/extremeflash/README.md

 3. download an OpenWRT initramfs-kernel image, e.g. [for the WS-AP3710i](https://openwrt.org/toh/enterasys/ws-ap3710i#installation)
 4. download an OpenWRT-based squashfs-sysupgrade, e.g. [for the WS-AP3710i](https://openwrt.org/toh/enterasys/ws-ap3710i#installation)

+**Note**: While it is generally recommended to use the same version for initramfs-kernel and squashfs-sysupgrade, the process can work with different versions.
+This is especially important if a downstream OpenWRT firmware (e.g. Gluon) with a different version should be installed on the router.

 ### Run the tool

 1. Make sure that the serial cable is connected to the access point, but it is not powered on yet